JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 | -wr | --web_root				   | web root to use for the server
 | -wp | --wordpress				   | install WordPress
 | -r | --reboot					   | reboot the server after installation
+| --rollback						   | rollback the server to a previous state
+| --check_update					   | check for updates to the script

 #### examples: